 Dishing

-Dishing, in other words, how centered the hubs are, brought slightly different results.
-DRIVE wheels had hubs perfectly centered, while HYPER and HYPER SE were slightly (<0.5mm) off-center.
+Dishing, which shows how centered the hubs are, yielded slightly different results.
+While DRIVE wheels are usually perfectly centered, HYPER wheels are often slightly (<0.5mm) off-center.

 Price